guardian/support-service-lambdas/handlers/soft-opt-in-consent-setter/README.md

 This is a lambda that alters a user's Soft Opt-In setting based on the subscriptions they acquire and cancel.

 The lambda will fetch 200 subscriptions at a time from Salesforce, process them, set the consents in IDAPI, and update their records in Salesforce with the outcome.
 It will first process acquisitions and then process cancellations.

 For an acquisition, it will enable the Soft Opt-In consents associated with that subscription according to the consents mapping.

-For a cancellation, it will disable the Soft Opt-In consents that are associated only with the subscription being cancelled, out of all the products the user has active.
+For a cancellation, it will disable the Soft Opt-In consents that are associated only with the subscription being cancelled, except similar_guardian_products

 If it is unable to update a record, it will increment the number of retries and try again later in a subsequent run.
 It will only attempt to update records 5 times.

 ## Metrics